daavoo/pyntcloud/README.rst

 With PyntCloud you can perform complex 3D processing operations with minimum lines of code.
 For example you can:

-- Load a point cloud from disk.
+- Load a PLY point cloud from disk.
 - Add 3 new scalar fields by converting RGB to HSV.
 - Build a grid of voxels from the point cloud.
 - Build a new point cloud keeping only the nearest point to each occupied voxel center.
-- Save the new point cloud.
+- Save the new point cloud in numpy's NPZ format.

 With the following concise code: